Roman Catholic Diocese of San Diego: 1969 to 1990

 At the time of Maher's arrival, the diocese was about $15 million in debt, which Maher fully retired by 1980.
-He presided over the second diocesan synod from 1973 to 1976, revising the statutes and guidelines of the diocese to implement the reforms of the Second Vatican Council.
-In 1976, Maher created the first Diocesan Pastoral Council.
+He presided over the second diocesan synod from 1973 to 1976, revising the statutes and guidelines of the diocese to implement the reforms of the Second Vatican Council of the early 1960s.
+In 1976, Maher created the first diocesan pastoral council.
 He ended the official relationship between the diocese and the University of San Diego, establishing the school as a separate corporation.

 Maher was a strong supporter of the ecumenical movement, co-founding the San Diego County Ecumenical Conference and issuing joint statements on morality with non-Catholic religious leaders.
 He also supported workers' rights to organize into unions, but pledged an official neutrality in a farm labor dispute in 1971.
-That same year, he suspended Reverend Victor Salandini, a San Diego priest and ally of labor organizer César Chávez, for wearing a serape with the black eagle symbol of the United Farm Workers instead of proper vestments and for using corn tortillas instead of sacramental bread during his masses.
+That same year, he suspended Victor Salandini, a San Diego priest and ally of labor organizer César Chávez, for wearing a serape with the black eagle symbol of the United Farm Workers instead of proper vestments and for using corn tortillas instead of sacramental bread during masses.
 In 1975, Maher prohibited Catholics who are members of pro-choice organizations from receiving communion or serving as lectors, specifically citing the National Organization for Women for its "shameless agitation."

 In 1978, Pope John Paul II erected the Diocese of San Bernardino, removing Riverside and San Bernardino Counties from the Diocese of San Diego.
 In 1980, Maher issued a public condemnation of the Ku Klux Klan, saying that knowingly voting for a racist or a Klan member may constitute a sin.
-He prohibited priests from celebrating Mass for Dignity, a pro-LGBTQ+ Catholic organization, but once celebrated a mass himself for HIV/AIDS patients at St. Joseph's Cathedral.
-In 1989, John Paul II appointed Bishop Robert Brom from the Diocese of Duluth as coadjutor bishop to assist Maher.
+He prohibited priests from celebrating mass for Dignity, a pro-LGBTQ+ Catholic organization; he once celebrated a mass himself for HIV/AIDS patients at St. Joseph's Cathedral.
+In 1989, John Paul II appointed Bishop Robert Brom from the Diocese of Duluth as coadjutor bishop.